kristinriebe/solarsystem-workshop/README.md

 * Add stars in the background as reference system, maybe even the true stars from the sky, using a sky map.

 If you made it this far: thanks for staying with me and congratulations!
 I hope you enjoyed this tutorial.
-For comments and suggestions, mistakes or questions, please send a mail to kristin.riebe@mk-star.de.
+For comments and suggestions, mistakes or questions, please send a mail to kristinriebe@gmail.com.

 Interested in my final version of the Python script, which includes the steps explained in this tutorial?
-I've uploaded it here: [create_planet_final.py](https://cloud.aip.de/index.php/s/v4s4ChGJUJS2KPE).
+I've uploaded it here: [create_planet_final.py](http://www.kristin-riebe.de/materials/create_planet_final.py).
 It doesn't contain the 'Further improvements' steps, however, since so far I didn't have enough time to include them all.
-If you manage to finish these, I would appreciate if you share *your* final version! :-)
+If you manage to finish these, I would appreciate it if you share *your* final version! :-)